pkmoore/ISTextension/evaluation.md

+# Thesis
+CrashSimulator has proven usable and useful in helping developers of varying skills levels identify novel bugs in real world software.

+# Abstract
+It is a waste of time to add a new tool to a project's testing processes if its learning curve outweighs the value of its results.
+Today's developers can choose from a huge variety of automated testing tools with varying degrees of complexity and bug-finding capability.
+In order to demonstrate that CrashSimulator is worthy consideration by developers regardless of skill level this work compares it to two similar tools (AFL and Mutiny) in a study of developer's ability to use the tools in question to find novel bugs in real world applications.
+This study revealed that CrashSimulator is useful and usable for developers with diverse backgrounds, across skillsets like software engineering backgrounds.
+Developers with a high degree of proficiency with operating systems concepts preferred CrashSimulator's ability to target unusual environmental conditions over manipulating applicaiton data inputs.
+Our participants reported that CrashSimulator's additional setup complexity was dramatically outweighed by its ability to find new bugs.
+This study was responsible for the identification and reporting of YYY novel bugs, ZZZ of which have been since been corrected.

+# Introduction

 # Evaluation
 Our goal with this work was to gain an undestanding of how CrashSimulator's user exprience compared to other tools and techniques available to developers...